joemasilotti/masilotti.com/src/_snippets/about.md

 <p class="lead">I help folks confidently launch iOS apps in the App Store with Turbo Native and Ruby on Rails.</p>

-I've been working with Turbo Native since 2015, back when it was still called Turbolinks.
-Since then I've helped half dozens of businesses launch in the App Store.

-Since learning Ruby on Rails back at Pivotal Labs in 2012 I've launched a bunch of side projects and businesses.
-I even sold one!
+I started by journey in 2012 at Pivotal Labs where I learned Ruby on Rails, test-driven development, and pair programming.

+After Labs I worked for a startup for 5 years as the lead developer.
+I built the iOS and Android apps with Turbo Native and advice from the team at Basecamp.
+Back when it was still called Turbolinks!

+At the beginning of 2020 I decided to stake out on my own and went independent.
+Since then I've worked on a bunch of side projects and launched dozens of apps in the App Store.

-Now I'm sharing my journey as the solo-founder of transparent businesses like [RailsDevs](https://railsdevs.com), the _reverse_ job board for Ruby on Rails developers.
-Follow along by subscribing to my newsletter.
+Now I'm focused on spreading Turbo Native and teaching developers what it takes to be a solopreneur.
+I'm sharing my journey as the solo-founder of transparent businesses like [RailsDevs](https://railsdevs.com), the _reverse_ job board for Ruby on Rails developers.